Research Output per year

 1. Human Rights and the Politics of Resistance

-Dunford has written extensively on social movement claims for human rights, focusing in particular on recent moves towards a United Nations Declaration on the Rights of Peasants and Other People Working in Rural Areas.
-Through a series of articles and a monograph entitled The Politics of Transnational Peasant Struggle, he has highlighted the dangers of exclusively individualistic conceptions of human rights, reflected on the emancipatory potential of collective struggles for rights, and called for greater recognition within the Human Rights Council of the new rights demanded by activists.
-In collaboration with Dr Sumi Madhok (LSE) he has also reflected on how transnational rights claims disrupt orthodox and West-centric analyses of how human rights ideas travel.
+Dunford has written on social movement claims for human rights, focusing in particular on recent moves towards a United Nations Declaration on the Rights of Peasants and Other People Working in Rural Areas.
+Through a series of articles and a monograph entitled The Politics of Transnational Peasant Struggle, he has called for greater recognition within the Human Rights Council of the new collective rights demanded by activists.
+In collaboration with Dr Sumi Madhok (LSE) he has also reflected on how transnational rights claims disrupt West-centric analyses of how human rights travel.

 2. ‘Humanitarian Intervention’ and the Responsibility to Protect

 With Michael Neu (University of Brighton), Dunford is completing a monograph, forthcoming with Zed Books, entitled Just War and the Responsibility to Protect: A Critique.
-This book blows open debate on the Just War and the Responsibility to Protect.
-It shows how they fail to consider already existing forms of intervention – including arms trading, attempts to stoke ethnic tension, and measures that destroy the environment – that contribute to the emergence of humanitarian crises including genocide, ethnic cleansing, and war crimes.
+This book argues that debates on Just War and the Responsibility to Protect fail to consider already existing forms of intervention – including arms trading, attempts to stoke ethnic tension, and measures that destroy the environment – that contribute to the emergence of humanitarian crises including genocide, ethnic cleansing, and war crimes.

 The third project shows how a Decolonial ethics centred on the idea of ‘pluriversality’ – a world in which many worlds fit – offers a persuasive alternative to the cosmopolitan perspective that sits at the centre of contemporary Global Ethics.
 Having outlined central features of a decolonial global ethics in an article in the Journal of Global Ethics, Dunford is now exploring how a decolonial perspective can reframe debates concerning environmental ethics, food justice, and development ethics.